PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Assassin’s Creed is a action-adventure stealth video games series featuring open world environments.
+Assassin’s Creed is an action-adventure stealth video game series featuring open world environments.

 In many of the games, the player assumes the role of the bartender Desmond Miles, who comes from a long line of assassins.
 By reliving his genetic memories using a machine called the “Animus,” Miles is able to view the history of his ancestors.
 The player uses stealth, acrobatics and deadly weapons to subdue enemies and complete various missions.

 The main games in the franchise were developed by Ubisoft Montreal, with the handheld titles developed by Gameloft and Gryptonite Studios.
 On November 13th, 2007, the first Assassin’s Creed game was released for the PlayStation 3 and Xbox 360.
 Over the next seven years, an additional 14 Assassin’s Creed games were released for various video game systems.

 Assassin’s Creed won several awards at E3 in 2006.
 Game Critics awarded it “Best Action/Adventure Game,”; from IGN, “Best Action Game”, “PS3 Game of the Show”, “Best PS3 Action Game”, “Best PS3 Graphics.”
 From GameSpot and GameSpy, it was awarded “Best PS3 Game of the Show.”
 By April 2014, the entire series sold over 73 million copies.